mahouboy23/IB-notes/Physics AI.md

 tags : mod Physique
 ---
 Created: 2023-05-13

+### **Topic:** How does the viscosity of a fluid affect laminar flow rate through a tube?

+Relates to subtopic 2.2 - Forces

+*Experimental Setup*: A simulation models laminar flow through a constant diameter tube.
+It allows adjustment of fluid viscosity and measurement of flow rate.

+*Independent Variable*: Viscosity of the fluid

+*Controlled Variables*: Tube diameter, temperature (kept constant in simulation)

+*Dependent Variable*: Flow rate of fluid through the tube

+Procedure:

+1. Set up tube and fluid at a fixed temperature in simulator

+2. Systematically increase the viscosity of the fluid

+3. Measure flow rate time for a fixed volume to pass through

+4. Record viscosity and flow rate

+5. Plot graph of viscosity vs flow rate

+6. Analyze relationship between viscous resistance and rate of laminar flow

+This experiment directly examines how viscosity affects laminar flow according to Poiseuille's Law.

 ### **Sujet:**  Comment la longueur d'un tube de vidange d'un réservoir affecte le débit d'écoulement (laminaire ou turbulent).

 En rapport avec le thème 2.2 - Forces